boostercloud/workflows-framework/chapters/chapter05.md

 e.g. Many payment providers accept an `Idempotency Key` in their requests, so if we attempt a refund, and we generate a unique key per refund, we know we will never refund more than once.

+Simply add the `Idempotency Key` to the request, any parallel executions, or retries due to failure to register the outcome will be ignored by the third party.

 ## Optimistic lock enabled

 This is a`Task` with the following characteristics: